 Armed with knowledge about the actual nutrient content of raw materials and finished feed, producers can drive their mills harder and smarter.
-For instance, they can safely swop a high-price raw material with a lower cost alternative, perhaps using less soymeal and more corn or vice versa, all depending on price and quality.
-Typical savings are USD 7.0 per ton.
-Other benefits of a more informed approach include the chance to claim against below-spec raw deliveries and improved product consistency for minimal recalls and better customer relations.
+For instance, they can safely swop a high-price raw material with a lower cost alternative, perhaps using less soymeal and more corn.
+Typical savings are up to USD 7.0 per ton.
+Other benefits of a more informed approach include the chance to make claims against below-spec raw deliveries and improved product consistency for minimal recalls and better customer relations.

-- How some producers are using a near infrared (NIR) analyzer to check intake and finished products
+- How some producers are using a near infrared (NIR) analyser to check intake and finished products

-- Latest NIR analyzer technology and why you can rely on it
+- Latest NIR analyser technology and why you can rely on it

-- The key points to look for in a NIR analyzer solution for cost-efficiency and fast return on investment
+- The key points to look for in a NIR analyser solution for cost-efficiency and fast return on investment

 NIR technology is already widely used by the major players in the feed industry